Student Virtual Conference Funding Guidelines

-The Dean's Office has a limited amount of funding which is used to defray the student's travel expense to attend professional conferences within the United States.
+The Dean's Office has a limited amount of funding which is used to defray the student's participation in online/remote conferences.
+Funding is offered during two cycles: fall and spring.
 Preference in funding will be given to students making formal academic presentations, although requests to support other scholarly opportunities will be considered.
 Funds will also be prioritized for students who have not yet received support from the Dean's Office.
-Applications open on the first day of Fall semester and awards are made on a rolling basis until the allocated funds have been exhausted for the year.
+Applications open on the first day of Fall semester and awards are made on a rolling basis until the allocated funds have been exhausted for the semester.

 To apply, students should complete the online application form.
 Click link below:

-- Students who are accepted to present or invited to actively participate in a conference.
+- Students who are accepted to present or invited to actively participate in a virtual conference.

 - Student presenters or co-presenting a project or paper individually or with a faculty member.

-- Students attending professional/scholarly conferences, symposia, meetings, or other events.
+- Students attending professional/scholarly virtual conferences, symposia, meetings, or other online events.

-- Funding is not available for international conferences or competitions at this time.
+- Funding is not available for any in person conferences at this time.

 - Conferences must occur during the academic year (AY: first day of classes through the last day classes are held).